UPDATED: Alleged Assault: Portable arraigned, granted bail

 The case was adjourned to the 26th of April for the commencement of trial.

-Immediately after the court session, his lawyers were seen running helper skelter to perfect the bail condition instantly.
+Immediately after the court session, his lawyers were seen running helter skelter to perfect the bail condition instantly.

-Portable’s ordeals started last Tuesday when two videos of the musician raining curses and physically fighting some men of the Nigeria police surfaced on the internet.
+Portable’s ordeal started last Tuesday when two videos of the musician raining curses and physically fighting some men of the Nigeria police surfaced on the internet.

 Dissatisfied by the development, the police ordered the singer to report at the nearest police station within 72 hours.